ddregalo/CV/README.md

 ## Projects

-During my time at Makers I worked in an agile development environment with many different developers through paired-programming, mobbing and project based group-work.
-I am a true believer in XP values and test driven development(TDD).
+During my time at Makers Academy I worked in an agile development environment with different developers through paired-programming, mobbing and project based group-work.
+Working with others during the course I practised XP values and learned the importance of test driven development (TDD) especially as we built up programs with more features.
 Here is a selection of individual and group projects I've created and contributed to recently:

 | Project |Description| Technologies | Testing & Quality Metrics |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------|------------------------------|